Japan–South Korea relations

 Shortly after gaining independence from the Japanese surrender at the end of World War II in 1945, Korea was divided into two states.
 During the Korean War, Japan took part in aiding South Korea by providing military supplies to US and UN forces against the communist-led North Korea.
 Japan and South Korea formally established diplomatic relations in December 1965, under the Treaty on Basic Relations Between Japan and the Republic of Korea, with Japan recognising South Korea as the only legitimate government in the Korean Peninsula.
 Japan and South Korea share many cultural, economic, and military ties.
 Their economies are respectively the second and fourth largest in Asia, and they are both military allies of the United States.
-Relations, however, are greatly complicated by a number of issues, including territorial claims on Liancourt Rocks and conflicting views on mutual history.
-In spite of the issues, both South Korea and Japan have taken priorities to improve their relationship.
+Relations, however, are complicated by a number of issues, including territorial claims on Liancourt Rocks and conflicting views on mutual history.
+In spite of the issues, both South Korea and Japan have taken priorities to improve their relationship, and relations between the two countries has improved significantly in the 2020s.
+Public opinion surveys show that both countries have had an increasingly favorable opinion of each other's countries in the 2020s.